houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 const two = F => V => F(F(V));
 const three = F => V => F(F(F(V)));
 ```
-In order to test our definitions, we define our arbitrary function as `trackerFunc` and a variable `trackerFuncCallCount` that will count the number of times that `trackerFunc` is called.
+In order to test our definitions, we define our arbitrary function as `trackerFunc` and a variable `trackerFuncCallCount` that counts the amount of times that `trackerFunc` is called.

 ```
 let trackerFuncCallCount = 0;